 - Has hypoallergenic formulas

 - Offers light gravy or jelly products

-- Cook homemade broths with organic, toxin-free meat
+- Cook homemade broths with high-quality meat

 Whatever you choose to feed your cat, keep the portion sizes small until they make a full recovery.